Beats by Dr. Dre Beats Studio³ Wireless Headphones - Digital Trends | Digital Trends

-If you love the big on bass sound signature of the Beats line up, these over-the-ear cans come in a wide variety of color choices.
+If you love the big on bass sound signature of the Beats line up, some of the color choices are selling at discounted prices.

 We strive to help our readers find the best deals on quality products and services, and choose what we cover carefully and independently.
 If you find a better price for a product listed here, or want to suggest one of your own, email us at dealsteam@digitaltrends.com.